johnnyreilly/typescript-go-considered-brilliant/README.md

 As a consequence, engineers should be incrementally more effective, given that there are less pauses in their workflow.

 The same incremental gain applies to builds.
-As our engineers build applications, they run TypeScript builds on their machines and in a Continuous Integration context.
+As engineers build applications, they run TypeScript builds on their machines and in a Continuous Integration context.
 These will all be faster than they were before.
 We'll continually bank a performance improvement which is a benefit.

 This, of course, is not Investec or Bloomberg specific.
 Rather this is a general improvement that everyone will benefit from.
 Across the world, wherever anyone writes and builds TypeScript, they will do so faster.

 ## The TypeScript team will write less TypeScript

 Many languages have [bootstrapping compilers](https://en.wikipedia.org/wiki/Bootstrapping_(compilers)).
-The compiler is written in the program language that it is the compiler for.
+This means the compiler is written in the program language that it is the compiler for.
 TypeScript has been an example of this since it was first open sourced.
 That is about to change; the compiler will stop being written in TypeScript and will start being written in Golang.
 This is possibly the first example of a language moving away from having a bootstrapping compiler.
 This is done in the name of performance.

 Of all the aspects about the Golang port, this one was the one that gave John most anxiety.
 (It's John writing this by the way, writing in the third person feels very strange.)
 The TypeScript team will be moving away from writing TypeScript in their day to day lives.
 They won't abandon it of course, but they will certainly write less TypeScript and more Golang.
 An implication of this is that there will be reduced [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) - which means less direct feedback to the makers of TypeScript about what it's like to write TypeScript.